Fryslan-Boppe/CTF-Writeups/ctc_2024/web/menu-redirection.md

         </div>
     </div>
 ```
-If we order a food item on the order page and intercept the POST request with Burp Suite we can change the value from pizza to cupcake.
+Now aware of this hidden item, users can navigate to the order page and intercept the POST request using tools like Burp Suite.
+This allows for the modification of the item value from "pizza" to "cupcake".

 ![image](https://github.com/Fryslan-Boppe/notes/assets/96194510/b73b20be-2b2b-433a-99e2-254787474afa)

-After we ordered the cupcake we will get a POST request in our webhook with an image of a cupcake that contains the flag.
+Upon successfully ordering the cupcake, a POST request containing an image of the cupcake, which harbors the flag, will be received in the designated webhook.

 ![image](https://github.com/Fryslan-Boppe/notes/assets/96194510/b410215f-5374-459c-946c-d91e5e1fb238)